A Nonprofit Board’s Dynamics and Processes — FAQs

 What is the average size of a nonprofit board of directors?

-According to Leading with Intent: 2017 National Index of Nonprofit Board Practices, the average size of a nonprofit board is 15 members; the median board size is 13 members.
+According to Leading with Intent, the average size of a nonprofit board is 15 members; the median board size is 13 members.
 Organizations with larger budgets tend to have larger boards: organizations with budgets of $10 million or greater have an average size of 17.5 members, and organizations that have budgets of less than $1 million typically have 13.1 board members.
 It is always good to remember: Average figures only reflect the reality, not a recommended norm.

 In most states, the laws dictate the minimum size for nonprofit boards.
 Usually three is the minimum, but in some states only one or two board members are required.
 Equally, it is good to remember that laws regulate the minimal legal requirements, not what your optimal goal should be.